 The representativiness of the European social partners of the construction industry is regulary verified.
 Here you can download the latest study.

-The multinanual workprogram of the European sectoral social dialogue for the construction industry (2015-2019) can be downloaded
+The multinanual workprogram of the European sectoral social dialogue for the construction industry (2020-2023) can be downloaded here

 Formal website of the European Sectoral Social Dialogue Committee of the construction industry